katersonnbert/gitnotes/webstuff.md

 ## GET
 - Requests data from a specific resource.
 - Information required to get to the requested data can be sent via a query string in the URL of a GET request.
-- Can also be sent as a conditional GET, when the request message header includes an If-Modified-Since, If-Unmodified-Since, If-Match, If-None-Match or If-Range.
+- Can also be sent as a conditional GET, when the request message header includes an
+    - `If-Modified-Since`
+    - `If-Unmodified-Since`
+    - `If-Match`
+    - `If-None-Match`
+    - `If-Range`

 NOTE: See HTML query for more information regarding request message query.

 ## POST
 - Submits data to a specific resource.
 - Any necessary query string is sent in the HTTP message body of the POST request.
 - In detail, POST requires the server to accept an enclosed entity and process it at the provided Request-URI in the request line.

 ## Further HTTP methods:
 - PUT       ...
 Submits data and requests, that it should be stored at an also provided Request-URI.